SR-G/evernote-enex-to-omnivore/README.md

 ## Procedure (how to use this CLI)

 1. Create `.enex` files (for example, under Windows, through the official Evernote desktop client installed from the MS Store - select a notebook, use the `...` button and select the `Export notebook` entry - note : it is adviced to split them in 2GB files, as proposed by the Evernote client during the export)
-2. (under linux) GIT clone this project : `git clone `
+2. (under linux) GIT clone this project : `git clone https://github.com/SR-G/evernote-enex-to-omnivore.git`
-3. cd into it `cd `
+3. cd into it `cd evernote-enex-to-omnivore`
 4. Put all your `.enex` files in that folder (for example in a `resources/` subfolder)
 5. Prepare the go package : `go mod tidy`
-6. Create your API key inside Omnivore, per the Omnivore documentation :
+6. Create your API key inside Omnivore, per the Omnivore documentation : https://docs.omnivore.app/integrations/api.html (chapter "Getting an API token")
-7. Launch the tool once, in preview mode, with only a subset of entries (10 here) : `go run . --input resources/Mes\ notes.0.enex --api XXXXXXXXXXXXXXXXXXX -c 10 --preview`
+7. Launch the tool once, in preview mode, with only a subset of entries (10 here), to see how it's behaving : `go run . --input resources/Mes\ notes.0.enex --api XXXXXXXXXXXXXXXXXXX -c 10 --preview`
-8. Check the results ...
+8. Check the results in the logs ...
 9. If everything is fine, launch without the "preview" mode : ``go run . --input resources/Mes\ notes.0.enex --api XXXXXXXXXXXXXXXXXXX -c 10`
 10. Check in Omnivore that you see your entries (as "Archived" entries)
-11. Launch the tool again, at max 100 by 100 if you want to be sure to not exhaust
+11. Launch the tool again (see one of the next chapter about rate limiter, also)

 ## Example of execution